Chirok: Data & performance

 The first flight tests for the Chirok aircraft will start in 2015.
-Reports show it will have a wingspan of 10 meters and have a maximum takeoff mass of approximately 700 kilograms, of which 300 kg would be its effective payload.
-Altitude ceiling is 6,000 meters, the Drone is expected to travel up to 2,500 kilometers on one single fueling.
-While the material of this device is made exclusively of composite materials and the fabric of its air cushion was developed in Russia and is patented by Rostec, the air cushion is fully retractable in flight mode.
+Reports show it will have a wingspan of 10 meters and have a maximum takeoff mass of approximately 700 kilograms, of which 661 lb would be its effective payload.
+Maximum altitude was stated to be in excess of 19500 ft and the Drone is expected to travel up to 2,500 kilometers on one single fuelling.
+The material of this device is made exclusively of composite materials and the fabric of its air cushion was developed in Russia and is patented by Rostec, the air cushion is fully retractable in flight mode.

 The developers plan to use the drone for reconnaissance and wild fire monitoring missions, delivery of necessities to distant oil rigs and other things, it also enables carrying offensive military appliances.

 Chirok can be equipped with high precision weapons like small-size guided missiles.
 Unlike most existing military drones, the Chirok will enough inner space to fit the weapons internally according to reports.